HimanM/Lankalive-Clone/README.md

 ## License

-This is a portfolio project.
-All rights reserved.
+MIT License - See [LICENSE](LICENSE) file for details.

+This project is open source and available for educational purposes.